dankelley/dankelley.github.io/_posts/2014-01-18-using-the-plyr-package.md

 ---
 layout: post
-title: using the plyr package
+title: Using the plyr package in R
 tags: R
 category: R
 year: 2014